 With the help of Mr. Ionnis Doukas, a local Prinos businessman and a shepherd, who knew of the position of the wreckage, the team was guided to the crash site.
 What the team found was immediately identified as First World War aircraft wreckage, scattered across the surrounding area.
 They also believe they have located the exact spot where the plane impacted the ground, a depression containing parts from what was initially presumed to be the engine and front section of a Nieuport 11 biplane (the RNAS purchased 20 Nieuport 11’s, serial numbers 3974 to 3994), a French designed aircraft that served in a number of WW1 theatres including Greece.
 This led to the early speculation that the plane was that of a Flight Lieutenant Peberdy (serial number 3983), based at Prinos and reported missing in action in January 1917.
 However, further examination in the UK of the parts so far recovered, has now confirmed that these are from a Sopwith Camel F.1., not a Nieuport 11.
 This now discounts the possibility that the pilot was Lieutenant Peberdy, as the Camel only came into service with the RNAS after he was reported missing in action.

 All the wreckage of the Sopwith has now been recovered from the mountain and placed in storage in Prinos awaiting plans on how and where it will be displayed to the public.
-Although personal items from the pilot have been recovered that prove he was British, no parts of the plane containing a serial number have been found and therefore the identity of the plane and that of its pilot remain a mystery.
+Although personal items from the pilot have been recovered that point to him being British, including a British forces overcoat button, no parts of the plane containing a serial number have been found and therefore the identity of the plane and that of its pilot remain a mystery.

 The orientation and position of the plane wreckage indicates that the pilot was flying low and not on any logical flightpath.
-This suggests the possibility that during a ‘dog-fight’, in an attempt to escape or due to severe damage, the plane impacted the mountain.
+This suggests the pilot was lost as he came into land, or that during a ‘dog-fight’, in an attempt to escape, the plane impacted the mountain.

 This is the very first wreckage from a First World War aircraft to be found in Greece and an extremely rare find internationally.
 The difficulties faced by the research team are that aircraft of this period were constructed mostly of flammable materials which would have been destroyed by any conflagration that followed the crash.
 This coupled with the deterioration over the last 95 years of what was left and the effects of a severe forest fire in 1985, make the accurate identification of the plane a slow and difficult process.